MicrosoftDocs/cloud-adoption-framework/docs/plan/initial-org-alignment.md

 ---
 title: Initial organization alignment
-description: Use the Cloud Adoption Framework for Azure to learn how to complete your initial organization alignment and get your teams ready for cloud adoption.
+description: Use the Cloud Adoption Framework for Azure to learn how to complete your initial organization alignment and prepare your teams for cloud adoption.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 03/08/2023